rust-lang/compiler-team/content/working-groups/llvm/_index.md

 ### Rust Specific Documentation:

-- You might want to read the [codegen section] of the [rustc guide] for more information on codegen and debugging LLVM in `rustc`.
+- You might want to read the [codegen section] of the [rustc-dev-guide] for more information on codegen and debugging LLVM in `rustc`.

 ## Do I need to attend any meetings?